This happens more than you think, but here’s how to handle the disappointment and devise Plan B.

 Address the options

 1) Wait-listed anywhere?
-Your student needs to immediately write to each school where he’s been wait-listed and say that he’s still interested in attending.
-The letter should explain why he wants to go to the particular college, why he will be an asset and a commitment to attend if accepted.
+Your student needs to immediately write to each school where they’ve been wait-listed and say that they’re still interested in attending.
+The letter should explain why they want to go to the particular college, why they will be an asset and a commitment to attend if accepted.
 Colleges select students from the wait-list who show this level of interest in their school.

 2) Look for colleges with rolling admissions and late application deadlines Rolling admissions means a school makes a decision as applications are received until it reaches its quota.
 That leaves some schools with a few openings even now.
 Other colleges have late application deadlines.
 After using the sites below to find these colleges, check each school’s website to confirm their application dates.

 The Common Application site includes application deadlines and other important details for all their member colleges on the Requirements Grid, which is accessed via the How to Apply, Understand the Requirements tabs.
 Note how many colleges have rolling admissions.

 Visit the College Board site and begin a new college search.
 Once your teen has selected all relevant criteria, click on the Relevance drop down menu (in the upper right hand corner) and select Application Deadline.
 Don’t be scared away by the Jan.
 1 deadlines, which will come up first.
 Only a few screens later you’ll begin to see schools accepting applications until May 1 or later.